 - Blind Obedience - Costs one more mana than Authority of the Consuls to tweak the lifegain mechanic and add a CIPT clause on artifacts.
 The extort is nothing to sneeze at either, in particular if Bolas Rock comes out to play.
-Pretty solid low-cost utility.
+Decent low-cost utility.

 - Cathars' Crusade - While often associated with extreme go-wide strategies, the Crusade also offers quite a bit of utility in this shell.
 The ability to generate meaningful amounts of power regardless of experience counter state works great as both an offensive and defensive tool, helping you close out games early or get back on the horse after a shaky Daxos hate start.
 Stock up on the tokens though, the logistics are a bit on the wild side due to our incremental body generation.

 - Cover of Darkness - And for my next trick, my spirit army will get fear.
 Not ideal, as black and artifact (even black artifact!) creatures exist, but very solid for a two-drop nevertheless.
 Slot it in if you want help with connecting.